Fire captain proposes plan to save city fire department - Lake Okeechobee News

-Captain Lalo Rodriguez, with the city fire department, introduced his plan as an alternative to what the council has been discussing which they have been calling a merger of the city and county fire departments.
+Capt.
+Lalo Rodriguez, a city fire department employee, introduced his plan as an alternative to what the council has been discussing, which they have been calling a merger of the city and county fire departments.
 He said he understood the city wants to lower the millage rate and he believes with this plan they can accomplish that without dissolving the fire department.
-He put together a slideshow so everyone in the room could see what he was describing.
+He used a slide show to illustrate his idea.

 Capt.
 Rodriguez gave the council two examples of other entities that went into contracts with the county and ended up with much higher rates in a few years.
 He said when the city contracted with the county for animal control services, animal control had an increase of 119.71% in 11 years.
 “This is what could happen with the contract for fire services,” he said.
 He also spoke to Bob Jones, who is the former EMS director and present administrator in Glades County and asked him for information on the rates they have been paying to cover Buckhead Ridge.
 He reportedly said when he first signed a contract with Okeechobee County in 2017, it was $90,000.
 Now, it is almost $130,000.
 That is a 33% increase, said Capt.
 Rodriguez.
 Now, Glades County is building their own fire service and manning their own station, putting a team together.